snehilvj/dmc-docs/docs/styles-api/styles.md

 description: With Styles API you can overwrite styles of inner elements in Mantine components with classNames or styles props.
 package: dash_mantine_components
 category: Styling
-order: 4  # sets order in navbar section
+order: 2  # sets order in navbar section
 ---

 .. toc::

 ### Styles API Overview

-Most Dash users are familiar with the `style` prop — a dictionary of CSS rules applied to a component’s outermost container.
-Mantine supports this too, but also introduces a more powerful alternative: the `styles` prop.

-Many Mantine components may look simple — for example, `TextInput` appears to be just an `<input type="text">`.
-But under the hood, it's composed of multiple nested elements for things like the label, description, error message, and layout.

-This internal structure allows you to set props  like:

-* `label` — a label for the input
-* `description` — additonal helper text for the input
-* `error` — a validation message

-Instead of requiring you to manually render and style each element, Mantine includes them as part of the component — and the `styles` prop gives you control over how each part looks.

-* Use `style` to apply styles to the outermost wrapper.
-* Use `styles` to target specific internal parts (like the label, input, or error text).

-Each component’s documentation lists which internal parts are available for styling via the `styles` prop.
+DMC supports `style` and `className` props for styling the root element, just like other Dash libraries.
+However, many DMC components have nested elements.
+For example the `TextInput` includes `label`, `description`, `error` props.
+To target each element, use the `classNames` or `styles` props.

 ### Styles API Selectors

 To let you style these internal parts individually, each component exposes a set of style selectors — string identifiers like `"label"`, `"input"`, or `"error"` that represent specific internal elements.

 You use them like this: